-RESOLUTION NO. 3589
+RESOLUTION NO. 3663

-A RESOLUTION of the Port Commission of the Port of Seattle amending Section 10 ("Diversification") of the Port of Seattle Statement of Investment Policy.
+A RESOLUTION of the Port Commission of the Port of Seattle restating the Port of Seattle Statement of Investment Policy; authorizing its implementation by the Treasurer of the Port and repealing Resolutions No. 3569 and No. 3589 in their entirety.

-WHEREAS, on December 11, 2001 the Port Commission adopted Resolution No. 3476 appointing the Chief Financial Officer of the Port as the Treasurer of the Port ("Treasurer") pursuant to RCW 53.36.010; and
+WHEREAS, on December 11, 2001, the Port Commission adopted Resolution No. 3476 appointing the Chief Financial Officer of the Port as the Treasurer of the Port ("Treasurer") pursuant to RCW 53.36.010; and